Deploying SAP applications on Power Virtual Server

 -

-Simulate the changes before you apply them (optional).
+Simulate the changes before applying them (optional).

 For SAP HANA: